jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

 With the scripts offered here you can quickly evaluate the size of Verilog designs on FPGA and ASIC.
 Of course the obtained results are somewhat technology specific.

-For the FPGA, the main difference to other FPGAs is the LUT size.
+For the FPGA target, the main difference to other vendors' FPGAs is the LUT size.
-The absolute number of resources between different FPGA types therefore obviously can't be compared.
+The absolute number of LUTs used therefore obviously can't be compared between different FPGA types.
-However, the resource count can be a useful metric to guide optimization of your designs.
+However, the resource count can be a useful relative metric to guide optimization of your designs.
 In addition, be careful if the synthesis uses special cells, which might be vendor specific (such as the ALU one).

-For the ASIC, results depend on the standard cell library and PDK you use.
+For the ASIC target, results depend on the standard cell library and PDK you use.
 Of course area depends on the technology node, so gate count is more reliable.
 The amount of gates used will however also depend on what kind of gates are available in your standard cell library.
-Again, the obtained metrics are mainly useful to compare different iterations of a design in the same technology.
+Again, the obtained metrics are mainly useful to compare different iterations of a design **in the same technology**.

 {{< box warning >}}
 Be careful when you start using specific hard IP: Make sure to also specify it using black boxes.